oinone/oinone-docs/en/DevManual/CommonSolutions/Front-End/network-request-encryption.md

 In scenarios with high security requirements, Oinone provides the capability to extend frontend encryption for request content and backend decryption, requiring that the encryption and decryption schemes of the frontend and backend are unified.

 # II.
 Backend
-## (一) Inherit the platform's `RequestController` and add a new request class to handle encryption logic
+## (Ⅰ) Inherit the platform's `RequestController` and add a new request class to handle encryption logic
 ```java
 package pro.shushi.pamirs.demo.core.controller;